Chymyst/chymyst-core/README.md

 Compared to `ScalaJoin` (Jiansen He's 2011 implementation of JC), `JoinRun` offers the following improvements:

-- Channels are _locally scoped values_ rather than singleton objects as in `ScalaJoin`; this is more faithful to the semantics of join calculus.
+- Channels are _locally scoped values_ (instances of abstract class `JChan` having types `JA[T]` or `JS[T,R]`) rather than singleton objects, as in `ScalaJoin`; this is more faithful to the semantics of JC
-- No limit on the number of reactions in one join definition, and no limit on the number of channels
+- Reactions are also locally scoped values (instances of `JReaction`)
-- Reactions and channels are composable (e.g. we can construct a join definition with `n` reactions and `n` channels, where `n` is a runtime parameter)
+- Reactions and channels are composable: e.g. we can construct a join definition with `n` reactions and `n` channels, where `n` is a runtime parameter, with no limit on the number of reactions in one join definition, and no limit on the number of channels
+- "Join definitions" are instances of class `JoinDefinition` which are invisible to the user (as they should be according to the semantics of JC)
+- Some common cases of invalid join definitions are flagged (as run-time errors) even before starting any processes
 - Fine-grained threading control: each join definition and each reaction can be on a different, separate thread pool
 - "Fair" nondeterminism: whenever a message can start several reactions, the reaction is chosen at random
 - Fault tolerance: failed reactions are restarted